Adolescent Medicine Offers:

 - Training for Yale medical students - required 3rd year pediatrics rotation and 4th year electives

-The clinicians of the section of adolescent medicine provide pediatrics and medicine/pediatric residents with a 4-week rotation in adolescent medicine.
-This rotation offers clinical teaching and practice in Primary Care (through the Primary Care Clinic and School Based Clinics), and in referral care for complex medical issues (through the Adolescent Comprehensive Care Clinic at Yale-New Haven Hospital).
-Additionally, residents see adolescent patients at a number of other sites; these include a College Health Clinic sessions at Fairfield University, (under the guidance of Joanne Zolkowski-Wynne), and the Bridgeport Juvenile Detention facility.
+The clinicians in the section of adolescent medicine provide pediatrics and medicine/pediatric residents with a 4-week rotation in adolescent medicine.
+This rotation offers clinical teaching and practice in Primary Care, through the Primary Care Clinic at Yale New Haven Hospital and also School Based Clinics.
+Also offered is referral care for complex medical issues (through the Adolescent Comprehensive Care Clinic in New Haven and also at our Norwalk location, other locations include the Yale Family Planning Clinic and Yale Sport Wellness Clinic).
+Additionally, residents see adolescent patients at a number of sites outside Yale; these include a College Health Clinic sessions at Fairfield University, (under the guidance of Joanne Zolkowski-Wynne), and the Bridgeport Juvenile Detention facility.
 These clinical sites are offered to provide residents with a varied and comprehensive clinical experience in Adolescent Medicine.